canonical/launchpad-manual/user/reference/native-language-support.rst

 Filling a bug in your native language
 -------------------------------------

-To ask a question in a language other than English, the `same procedure as usual <GettingSupportInLaunchpad>`__ is used.
+To ask a question in a language other than English, the :ref:`same procedure as usual <getting-support-in-launchpad>` is used.
 The only difference is that you'll change the question's language in the *Language* drop down: you will be able to select among your preferred languages.
 (See the previous section for information on how this list is computed and how to